How To Teach Your Child To Be Assertive

 By Parul Agarwal

 I was once at the playground with my friend Anand and his two-and-a-half-year-old little daughter, Ananya.
 While Ananya went to play, we stood around talking.
 Suddenly the little girl came rushing to us, saying that there were some Didis using the slide and she was afraid that they wouldn’t let her use it.
 Even though the older girls didn’t actually tell her that they wouldn’t let her join in, she realised there was some kind of turn taking among the participants.

 In this situation, what should Anand as a parent do?
-Should he speak to the other children and let Ananya have her turn, or should he ask Ananya to speak to the older girls and try and get herself a turn?
+Should he speak to the other children and let Ananya have her turn, or should he ask Ananya to speak assertively to the older girls and get herself a turn?

 Both the options have their own pros and cons.
 If Anand chooses the first option and speaks to the older girls, Ananya’s turn may come earlier, thus resolving the situation.
 But she won’t learn to articulate her thoughts and feelings and stand up for herself.
 Moreover, she will perhaps expect her father to come to her rescue in similar situations in the future.
 Where Anand is concerned, choosing the first option will mean he will get some free time for himself and to speak to me as well while Ananya is engaged in playing.

 If he chooses the second option, Ananya will have to speak herself to the older girls, who are completely new to her, and will probably have to wait for her turn.
 She will very likely be scared to do this, and will need more of Anand’s conscious attention and support.
 Anand may even have to deal with Ananya crying if the older children refuse to listen to her and give her a turn.
 For Anand, letting Ananya do the talking will mean that he will have to pay more attention to her and won’t be able to either talk to me or on his phone.

 The benefits of being assertive